MarcusP99/Yu-Gi-Oh/README.md

-# Piscu FTK Hand Simulator by Marcus Patel
+# Piscu FTK Hand Simulator by Marcus Patel and Gabriel Netz

 The program uses a Decklist as an input and simulates X number of 5 card hands.